-Complete the school’s registration forms, which must be signed by the parent(s).
+Complete the school’s registration forms, which must be signed by the parent/guardian(s).

-Parent(s) and pupil then make an appointment with the Principal for a review of the application and the pupil’s school records.
+Parent/guardian(s) and pupil then make an appointment with the Principal for a review of the application and the pupil’s school records.
 The pupil shall bring the following documents from the last school attended to this meeting:

 Report card and other academic information including the entire cumulative folder from the student’s former school, if the student has the folder in his/her possession.